RocketPy-Team/RocketPy/docs/user/positions.rst

 .. important::

-  - The coordinate system origin is at the tip of the nose cone.
+  - The coordinate system origin is at the center of mass without motor.
 This point is not explicitly specified and can be chosen by the user.
 All positions given by the user must be relative to this point.
-  - Since the coordinate system origin is at the tip of the nose cone, the position of the nose cone is **zero**.
+  - Since the coordinate system origin is at the center of mass without motor, the position of the ``center_of_mass_without_motor`` is **zero**.
-  - We are using the ``nose_to_tail`` coordinate system orientation.
-This means that the ``center_of_mass_without_motor`` is positive.
+  - We are using the ``tail_to_nose`` coordinate system orientation.
+This means that the position of the nose cone is positive.

 .. _addsurface: